youssef-chaabouni/Lambda_Calculus_Interpreter/README.md

 ```
   where:
   - `'variable_name'` stands for the name of the variable.
-  - `'expression'` stands for the Lambda-expression we want to assign.
+  - `'expression'` stands for the Lambda Expression we want to assign.

   Once the variable is defined, it can then be used to refer to the assigned expression in the rest of the interaction with the interpreter (unless it is shadowed by another assignment).
   </li>